DylanSuniaga/NoScopeAIProject/README.md

 ## Where ML Enters

-The main ML component is a causal sequence encoder that learns a compact cursor-motion fingerprint for each player from clean telemetry windows.
+The main ML component is a fingerprint model trained on **causal windowed cursor telemetry** that learns a compact cursor-motion embedding for each player from clean sessions.
 A second learned layer calibrates drift, feature anomalies, and confounders into a cheat-likelihood score.

 That means the project uses: